CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 * Next click on **Share**

 At this point, the user interface will redirect you to the **Shared** page, and the bucket will be listed under **Shared from project**.
-Here you will be able to interrupt the sharing by clicking on **Revoke container access**.
+Here you will be able to interrupt the sharing by clicking on **Revoke bucket access**.